rachel-a-riser/strayed_lite/README.md

  containing the same individual dog
  • Implemented geocoding with MapBox to add user-submitted images to an interactive community map developed with LeafletJS
- • Streamlined the matching process to send users automatic updates with Flask-Mai
+ • Streamlined the matching process to send users automatic updates with Flask-MaiL